msft-mirror-aosp/platform.compatibility.cdd/3_software/3_5_api-behavioral-compatibility.md

 behavioral compatibility only for apps that are selected by device implementers.

-The behaviors of each of the API types (managed, soft, native, and web) must be consistent with the preferred implementation of the upstream [Android Open Source Project](http://source.android.com/).
+The behaviors of each of the API types (managed, soft, native, and web) MUST be consistent with the preferred implementation of the upstream [Android Open Source Project](http://source.android.com/).
 Some specific areas of compatibility are: